Fine Motor Skills: Activities and Importance for Child Development

 Occupational Therapists can use these activities in treatment and parents can do these projects at home for quiet time or developmental skill-building.
 Almost every activity you see here contains developmental information and explanations of what skills your child will be working on with the activities.
-I love to discuss the basics of playful activities and why it helps with developmental skills and functional tasks like handwriting, scissor skills, dressing, and shoe tying.

 - Create Your Own Race Track